What is the best digital piano?

 As with shopping for an acoustic piano, the discerning digital piano customer will take in a good sampling of makes and models.
 At M. Steinert & Sons, we encourage people to compare different digital models, including our Roland series, before making a purchase.
 After all, a digital piano is a significant purchase, one you want to be satisfied with going forward.

-We would welcome the opportunity to introduce you to our current Roland digital piano models at either of our two showroom locations in Boston and Newton.
+We would welcome the opportunity to introduce you to our current Roland digital piano models at our showroom location in Newton.
 Please feel free to set up an appointment with one of our experienced piano consultants to listen to your piano needs and to show you some models to play.

 While visiting our showrooms, take a look at our acoustic offerings, too, to compare with our digital offerings.